Cohabitating with nature

 After my panicked phone call, the snake-catcher turned up – in shorts and thongs.

-“I thought it would be a tree snake,” he’d said, looking at the photo I’d snapped of its disappearing tail an hour earlier – after it had slithered past my bare feet.
+“I thought it would be a tree snake,” he said, looking at the photo I’d snapped of its disappearing tail an hour earlier – after it had slithered past my bare feet.
 “But that’s an Eastern Brown.
 I’ve never seen one around here.”

-Later that day I checked in with my nearest neighbour.
-“Oh, really?
-An Eastern Brown?
+I checked in with my nearest neighbour.
+“Oh, really?” she said.
+“An Eastern Brown?
 I don’t remember the last time we saw one of those.”

-“The only way to know for sure it’s gone is to pull apart the whole staircase,” said the snake-catcher.
+“The only way to know for sure it’s gone is to pull apart the whole staircase,” the snake-catcher said, helpfully.

 That would be a full-day’s work.
-Plus, as Hubby estimated, three more days to put it back together.
+Plus, as Hubby estimated, three more days to put the staircase back together.

 “You can live with a snake around,” said the snake catcher, “just be careful where you put your feet.”

-Well, not immediately.
+A friend asked that night if I’d totally freaked out.
+I hadn’t, not immediately.
 Time had stood still.
-Then, after both the long, silent moment, and the long, silent snake, had passed by me, I’d screamed, gasped F*CK a few times, and with shaking fingers frantically and repeatedly tried to text hubby who was slashing grass with the tractor down by the dam.
+Then, after both the long, silent moment, and the long, silent snake, had passed me by, I’d screamed.
+Then, gasping, and with shaking fingers, frantically and repeatedly tried to send a text off to hubby who was slashing grass down by the dam.

-I’d previously read that if a snake approaches you, stand still and let it pass.
-Ironically, in my frozen panic I’d done just this.
+I’d read that if a snake approaches you, stand still and let it pass.
+Ironically, in my frozen panic I’d done just that.
 The snake had flicked its tongue, tasted my presence in the air, then languorously turned away.
 Its scaly shimmer slipped soundlessly beneath the wooden step, right by my feet.
 I finally breathed again, into the silence.
 Silence, like nothing out of the ordinary had just happened.

 “What are you going to do now?
 Do you regret moving to the bush?”
-My friend questioned again that night, perhaps horrified and fascinated because she, too, had recently moved from the city.
+My friend questioned that night, perhaps horrified and fascinated because she, too, had recently moved from the city.

 “Well, I wish my husband would keep the back door closed!”

-Hubby had tried to soothe me, saying snakes don’t go inside, more likely under the stairs or the back deck.
+Hubby had tried to soothe me, saying snakes don’t go inside.

-They bloody might go inside.
-Why wouldn’t they, when it’s cool and quiet in the middle of the day, when we’re using the mower on the back lawn, stamping on the deck, and dragging pot plants around?
+They bloody might.
+Why wouldn’t they, when it’s cool and quiet in the middle of the day.
+When we’re using the mower on the back lawn, stamping around and dragging pot plants about?

-My husband’s behaviour hadn’t changed at all.
-Except for wearing ‘Croc’ sandals instead of bare feet for the first half of the following day.
+My husband’s behaviour didn’t change at all.
+Still walking around in bare feet.
 Me, in comparison, for the first whole week ‘post-snake’, chose knee-high gumboots to accessorise my usual sarong when venturing down the stairs to the spa at night.
 I also spent three days stomping up and down the stairs in work boots and jeans, generally creating as much ruckus as possible.

 A week later and we hadn’t seen the snake again.
 I sought the advice of the experts on the Australian Snake Identification, Education + Advocacy Facebook group.